 As a spider constructs a web, it must continually make decisions, finding the most efficient places to attach each thread.
 And although they are exceptional architects, they do make mistakes—and those mistakes are pretty consistent over time.
 So Eberhard used these web-making mistakes as a proxy for cognitive capacity.
 Knowing the incredible costs of having a tiny body and thus an outsize brain, he expected to see that cost reflected in their webs.
 The smaller spiders should make more mistakes.

 Shockingly, they do not.
 In fact, species to species and even within the species, the number of mistakes was exactly the same.
-Then a student of Eberhard’s tested the little critters, forcing them to build in a constrained environment—inside a piece of tubing about the diameter of a large air rifle BB.
+Then a student of Eberhard’s tested the little critters, forcing them to build in a constrained environment—inside a piece of tubing about the diameter of a large air-rifle BB.
 Again, the spiders made the same number of miscalculations, even as newly born nymphs.
 The same seems to be true for parasitic wasps, which span from the massive tarantula hawk to a fairy wasp that is smaller than a single-celled paramecium.
-The latter have truly miniscule brains yet are equally as adept at locating and ambushing prey.
+The latter have truly minuscule brains but are equally as adept at locating and ambushing prey.
 “We haven’t yet found any behavioral costs of having a totally tiny brain,” Wcislo says.

 How could such a tiny brain perform as well as a bigger one?
 Through vicious, cutthroat evolutionary efficiency.
 Some tiny creatures actually have shrunken brain cells with dramatically shorter connecting axons, the wirelike extensions from neurons.
 But even then, there is a lower limit—a cell cannot get smaller than its nucleus (although some beetles may simply jettison the nucleus altogether).
 And if axons get too short, they start interfering with one another like tangled electrical cabling.

 It is as if the hummingbirds as a group have come up with a far more efficient type of brain than other birds—a slight bending of Haller’s rule.
 And if that was not enough, the hermit, far from being a simpleton, actually demonstrates the most complex behaviors.
-Whereas the sabrewing tends to sit and guard a single plant, the hermit memorizes complex lines to follow through the forest in order to find food.
+Whereas the sabrewing tends to sit and guard a single plant, the hermit memorizes complex lines to follow through the forest to find food.

-And if tiny animals have learned to do more with less, what is stopping electronics from doing the same?
+If tiny animals have learned to do more with less, what is stopping electronics from doing the same?

 Insects provide plenty of examples of high-performing computational machines.
 Take Wcislo’s latest obsession, nocturnal sweat bees that live under a jungle canopy with 10 to 20 times less light than on a moonless night.
 It is so dark that the laws of physics say there are not enough photons to distinguish a visual signal from background noise.
 “How the hell do they see?”
 Wcislo says.
 “They should not be able to see.”
-It seems their tiny brains act as a filter for the image, like night-vision goggles, extracting an image out of the surrounding darkness.
-He is also training ants to walk through mazes and then comparing their brains with those of other ants living less intellectually challenging lives.
+It seems their tiny brain acts as a filter for the image, like night-vision goggles, extracting an image out of the surrounding darkness.
+He is also training ants to walk through mazes and then comparing their brain with those of other ants living less intellectually challenging lives.
 These are the kinds of questions that may suggest cutting-edge materials and designs to allow computers to shrink as fast as animal brains have.

 “Silicon Valley is always looking for those new niches,” Levinson says.
-“One interesting place to look is with Bill and the guys studying something as simple as ants and bees and spiders—and see what they can tell us about thought processes and learning.”
+“One interesting place to look is with [Wcislo] and the guys studying something as simple as ants and bees and spiders—and see what they can tell us about thought processes and learning.”